kata198/AdvancedHTMLParser/README.md

     getHTML                 - Returns string of HTML representing this DOM

+    getRootNodes            - Get a list of nodes at root level (0)

     getFormattedHTML        - Returns a formatted string (using AdvancedHTMLFormatter; see below) of the HTML.
 Takes as argument an indent (defaults to two spaces)